by Louis Bofferding

 Without the example of the Nadelmans it’s unlikely this striking, almost surreal-looking milliner’s stand would have found its way into the collection of Mr. and Mrs. A. Stewart Walker, a Social Register couple with worldly tastes.
 Mr. Walker was a prominent architect who commissioned Nadelman to sculpt the monumental bas-relief that still presides over the 57th Street entrance of the Fuller Building, the celebrated Art Deco skyscraper he designed.
 His wife Sybil was a celebrated decorator who arranged their Nadelman sculptures along with the old master paintings, 18th-century English furniture, and Jean Dunand lacquered objects in their Manhattan and Southampton residences.

 Folk art wasn’t really their thing, but the Walkers couldn’t have failed to appreciate the striking resemblance of this milliner’s head (a type they and the Nadelmans called a wig stand) to their friend’s own sculptures.
 And that begs the question, how did they come to acquire it?
 They could have bought it on their own, inspired by the Nadelman’s collection, but it is known that they exchanged gifts with the Nadelmans over the years.
 Or they could have acquired it when the Nadelmans were forced to sell off the collection during the Depression.
 Happily, most of it was purchased by The New-York Historical Society in 1937, thanks in part to the good graces of Stuart Walker, who had designed the museum’s expansion that very year.
-And there, in the Walker designed galleries come May 2015, selections of the Nadelman’s collection will be juxtaposed with his modern sculptures in the exhibition The Folk Art Collection of Elie Nadelman: Making it Modern.
+And there, in 2015, in the Walker-designed galleries, selections of the Nadelman folk art collection were juxtaposed with his modern sculptures in the exhibition The Folk Art Collection of Elie Nadelman: Making it Modern.
+Our sculpture warrented mention in the catalog.

 A Queen Anne walnut cellaret, circa 1710, from the collection of Dr. & Mrs. Egil Boeckmann (daughter of James J. Hill), St. Paul.
 21” high, 20” wide, 16”deep. $10,000